tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

     to be canonicalized in the next block.
-    With this solution, the current mechanisms implemented both in the blocksync and consensus reactors would still be correct, as all the information a node needs to catch up, and to start proposing when it considers itself as caught-up, can now be recovered from past blocks.
+    With this solution, the current mechanisms implemented both in the blocksync and consensus reactors would still be correct, as all the information a node needs to catch up, and to start proposing when it considers itself as caught-up, can now be recovered from past blocks saved in the block store.

     This solution has two main drawbacks.

-    - As the block format changes, upgrading a chain requires a hard fork.
+    - As the block format must change, upgrading a chain requires a hard fork.
 Furthermore, all existing light client implementations will stop working until they are upgraded to deal with the new format (e.g., how certain hashes calculated and/or how certain signatures are checked).
       For instance, let us consider IBC, which relies on light clients.
 An IBC connection between